samdjones/dptool/README.md

 To install, simply [download a binary](../../releases) or build from source (see below).

-Regardless of method, add a dptool binary to your PATH for convenience.
+Regardless of installation method, add a dptool binary to your PATH for convenience.

 ## Running